michaelmangelsdorf/Sonne8/README.md

 ### Local segment

 Addresses 192-199 are referred to as L0-L7 (L for local) in the assembler mnemonic for register-memory transfer instructions.
+This works as a stack frame, which can be swapped out by the following two instructions.

 #### Leave and Enter

-The LEAVE signal increments the local address prefix.
+The LEAVE signal increments an internal address prefix.
 This causes the final 64-bytes ("local" segment) of the address space to point to the previous stack frame.
-The ENTER signal decrements the local address prefix, causing a new stack frame to appear in the "local" segment.
+The ENTER signal decrements the internal address prefix, causing a new stack frame to appear in the "local" segment.

 ## Instruction format